“Where words fail, music speaks.” – Hans Christian Andersen

-On September 16, Rock to Recovery, a music therapy non-profit organization, will be hosting a fundraising concert at The Fonda Theater in Los Angeles.
-Expect powerful musical performances, celebrity guests, and a fun, sober environment!
+On September 16, 2017, Rock to Recovery, a music therapy non-profit organization, hosted a fundraising concert at The Fonda Theater in Los Angeles with powerful musical performances, celebrity guests, and a fun, sober environment!

 “Music, I think, is best when it honestly explores personal demons, and it stirs around in the silt of the psyche to find out what’s really there.” – Tom Morello, Rage Against the Machine

 We believe trust, meaningful connections, and kindness are the essentials to beginning a journey in recovery.
 We are dedicated to providing an honest, authentic, and genuine treatment environment that gives our clients a unique opportunity for healing.